 [Note to Owner: Include a detailed description of the important features of this project that must be met by the Bidder.]
-The information about each project shall include the following:

-- Owner's name and contact information for the owner's representative;

-- Awarded contract amount;

-- Final contract amount;

-- A description of the scope of the project and how the project is similar to this project;

-- The Bidder's assessment of its performance of each project, including but not limited to the following:

-- Quality of project and quality control;

-- Management of safety and safety record;

-- o Timeliness of performance;

-- Use of skilled personnel;

-- Management of subcontractors;

-- Availability of and use of appropriate equipment;

-- Compliance with contract documents;

-- Management of schedule, submittals process, change orders, and close-out.
+The information about each project shall include the following: - Owner's name and contact information for the owner's representative; - Awarded contract amount; - Final contract amount; - A description of the scope of the project and how the project is similar to this project; - The Bidder's assessment of its performance of each project, including but not limited to the following: - Quality of project and quality control; - Management of safety and safety record; - Timeliness of performance; - Use of skilled personnel; - Management of subcontractors; - Availability of and use of appropriate equipment; - Compliance with contract documents; - o Management of schedule, submittals process, change orders, and close-out; - o History of apprenticeship utilization, good faith effort exceptions, and penalties; - Diverse or certified business outreach and inclusion.